dEhiN/CompStart/devenv/features/README.md

 ### 10. feature_addons/startup_data_modifier_tool

 Developed fully the command-line Python tool for a user to use to create and modify the _startup_data.json_.
 While the plan is eventually to create a GUI-based tool, to start with, this command line tool was created.

+### 11. features/generate_python_executable

+Branch meant for creating a script to automate the generation of an executable for the Python command-line tool.
+Previously, this process was all done manually.
+The script creates a _release_ folder by asking the user for the _release_ details.
+It then creates a `py-tools` folder within the _release_ folder, and copies over `CompStart.py` along with the whole `dependencies` folder.
+Finally, the script calls the Python module _PyInstaller_ to generate the executable from within the _release_ folder.
+The script firsts check for to see if the `py-tools` folder already has content.
+If so, it deletes all the files, then performs the copy and calling of _PyInstaller_.